The Red Paper: Treaties

 With plans and ambitions for westward expansion, the Dominion of Canada entered negotiations with the Indigenous peoples who would tend for the land.
-The Crown sought to cede these lands; as expressed by Joseph Howe, the then Secretary of State of Canada, when he talked about the “necessity of arranging with the bands of Indians inhabiting the tract of the country between Thunder Bay and the Stone Fort, for the cession, subject to certain reserves such as they should select, of the lands occupied by them”.
+The Crown sought to cede these lands; as expressed by Joseph Howe, the then Secretary of State of Canada, when he talked about the "necessity of arranging with the bands of Indians inhabiting the tract of the country between Thunder Bay and the Stone Fort, for the cession, subject to certain reserves such as they should select, of the lands occupied by them".
 While there was never a treaty allowing the cession of reserve land to the federal government, Section 91 of the British North America Act (1867) handed the authority of these reserves to the federal government.

 According to the authors of the Red Paper, the treaty negotiations were made from a position of strength, as the Crown was under the impression that Indigenous groups were in weak bargaining positions.
 Due to the ceding of the land, benefits were promised to Indigenous Peoples, which were meant to be in perpetuity.

 While promises were made to Indigenous groups verbally, these promises were not always reflected in the written treaties themselves.
 These promises created a disparity between what was orally promised and what was transcribed in the treaties.
-While Treaty 6 said that Indigenous Peoples have the right to pursue hunting and fishing “subject to such regulations as may from time to time be made,” in the negotiations, Lieutenant Governor Morris mentioned that “You are at liberty to hunt as before.”
+While Treaty 6 said that Indigenous Peoples have the right to pursue hunting and fishing "subject to such regulations as may from time to time be made", in the negotiations, Lieutenant Governor Morris mentioned that "You are at liberty to hunt as before."

 This disparity was also seen when Indigenous Peoples asked for the supply of medicine chests, and such requests were accounted for in treaties six and seven, however, it was not accounted for in Treaty 8.
-It must be noted that this medical care was promised, as stated on the commissioner’s report on September 22, 1899.
+This medical care was promised, as stated on the commissioner's report on September 22, 1899.